 Self-taught students will be given assistance with specific aspects of their studies.
 This will be done either by providing a special class for the self-taught students and/or allowing students to monitor taught Language A courses.
-Such an arrangement is especially useful in equipping self-taught students with the information and skills necessary for carrying out the part 1 written assignment task, and for answering paper 1 and paper 2.
-Students will also be given guidance in choosing extracts in preparation for section 1 of the alternative oral examination and in preparing their individual presentation for section 2.
-Please refer to the Assessment Details on p.25.
+Such an arrangement is especially useful in equipping self-taught students with the information and skills necessary for carrying out the individual oral and for writing paper 1 and paper 2.
+Students will also be given guidance in choosing extracts in preparation for the individual oral examination.